ErikaKvalem/obsidian/icbi/nextflow/nextflow.md

 source: https://www.nextflow.io/docs/latest/basic.html

-Basic concepts
+##  Basic concepts
-- Processes and channels
+- ### Processes and channels
+	Process: WHAT COMMAND/SCRIPT has to be executed.
 	Processes are executed independently, isolated from each other.
 		- The way processes communicate is via asynchronous FIFO queues called channels.
 		- Any process : 1 or more channes as input/output